edgedb/edgedb/docs/guides/migrations/guide.rst

 position inside the migration flow.

-Note that at this point your |.gel| schema will still not match the database schema, so if you were to type ``edgedb migration create`` the CLI would then ask you if you want to drop the type that you just created - because it doesn't exist inside there.
+Note that at this point your |.gel| schema will still not match the database schema, so if you were to type :gelcmd:`migration create` the CLI would then ask you if you want to drop the type that you just created - because it doesn't exist inside there.
 So be sure to change your schema to match the schema inside the database that you have manually changed via DDL.
-If in doubt, use ``describe schema as sdl`` to compare or use ``edgedb migration create`` and check the output.
+If in doubt, use ``describe schema as sdl`` to compare or use :gelcmd:`migration create` and check the output.
 If the CLI is asking you if you want to drop a type, that means that you forgot to add it to the schema inside your |.gel| file(s).